 Finally, to identify ideal genotype, principal component analysis (PCA) and GGE biplot were performed for stress tolerance indices (STI) and seed yield using GRAPES (Gopinath et al., 2020).

-Results and Discussion
+Results and discussion

 The pooled analysis of variances was indicated that the highly significant differences among the salinity (S) and genotypes (G) for the studied traits viz., germination (%), number of leaves at vegetative stage, plant height (cm), number of pods per plant, pod length (cm), number of seeds per pod, seed yield per plant (g) and sodium content (ppm) (Table 2).
 The recorded significant variation among genotypes might reflect partially their different genetic background.
 However, these results reflect the importance of genotype (G) × salinity (S) interaction to identify the most stable genotypes and G × S was exhibited non-significant for all the studied character except germination (%) and sodium content (ppm).
 Replication/Salinity was observed non-significant differences for the characters.
 Similar results were reported by (Darwish et al., 2017; Morsy et al., 2020 in wheat).
 The highly significant differences were indicated among the genotypes for all the studied characters under different salinity levels (Table 3).
 Replication was non-significant for all the characters under study Meena et al., 2016 was reported similar result in fenugreek.